alena-zayts/LLMs_for_integers_addition/README.md

 3. Large Numbers or Incorrect Reasoning?
-In [[3]](#3) authors show that the primary failure mode during working with large numbers is the inability to perform such arithmetic accurately, not the wrong generated solution steps
+In [[3]](#3) authors show that the primary failure mode during working with large numbers is the inability to perform such arithmetic accurately, not the wrong generated solution steps.
-   So the main thing to focus on is performing arithmetic accurately which is esay to do using python.
+   So the main thing to focus on is performing arithmetic accurately which is easy to do using python.

 4. In [[3]](#3) authors show that their approach PAL (Program-Aided Language models) can work with weaker models (while its benefit over chain-of-thought scales elegantly to stronger models as well).
 As far as we have a limitation of model size (not more than 4B parameters) in the task, this is an important inference.